Seimat language

 The Seimat language is one of three Western Admiralty Islands languages, the other two being Wuvulu-Aua and the extinct Kaniet.
 The language is spoken by approximately 1000 people on the Ninigo and the Anchorite Islands in western Manus Province of Papua New Guinea.
 It has subject–verb–object (SVO) word order.

+Names

+The alternate names for Seimat are Admiralitäts-inseln and Ninigo.